+Here's what's up — five guided tours, thirty-seven bridges & two walks in the park.
 One of the most common questions we hear is "What to see in Paris?"
-And it's not an easy question to answer!
+There's so much that it's not an easy question to answer!

-The dilemma about visiting the City of Lights is deciding exactly which things to put on your must-do list — and then trying to fit it all in!
-There's so much of interest in this, the most romantic of cities.
+The dilemma about visiting the City of Lights is deciding exactly which things to put on your must-see list — and then trying to fit it all in!
+There's so much of interest here, the most romantic of cities.

 There are parks of all kinds and sizes, street markets in all areas of the city, monuments wherever you look, and museums that make other cities jealous.

-Something we always recommend to get you quickly familiar with the city is to book one or two walking tours.
+Something we always recommend to get you quickly familiar with the city is to book one or two walking tours or a private-driver auto tour.
 You're in a small group with a Paris expert guiding you to the best of the city.
 You learn a lot in a short time.

 Another thing we really like are the skip-the-line guided tours of museums and the of Eiffel Tower.
 Why waste your precious time in Paris standing in line when you could have a guide whisk you right past the ticket queues?